 “Relay for Heroes was started as a way raise funds for our military heroes who are suffering from Traumatic Brain Injury or Post-Traumatic Stress,” said Winston Fisher, Partner at Fisher Brothers, and IFHF board member.
 “It has now grown into a 12-hour team relay in support of the Intrepid Fallen Heroes Fund, which recently opened two new Intrepid Spirit Centers and has plans for three more to help treat these debilitating conditions.”

-100% of all donations to the Intrepid Fallen Heroes Fund goes toward building Intrepid Spirit Centers, diagnostic and treatment facilities that aid military heroes suffering from Traumatic Brain Injury (TBI) and Post-Traumatic Stress (PTS).
-The IFHF is engaged in a fundraising campaign to build three additional Intrepid Spirit Centers at military bases around the country.
+The Intrepid Fallen Heroes Fund builds Intrepid Spirit Centers, diagnostic and treatment facilities that aid military heroes suffering from Traumatic Brain Injury (TBI) and Post-Traumatic Stress (PTS).
+IFHF is engaged in a fundraising campaign to build three additional Intrepid Spirit Centers at military bases around the country.
 Currently, seven Intrepid Spirit Centers are operational at Fort Belvoir, VA; Camp Lejeune, NC; Fort Campbell, KY; Fort Hood, TX; Fort Bragg, NC; Joint Base Lewis-McChord, WA; and Camp Pendleton, CA. Three additional centers still need to be built, including centers at Fort Carson in Colorado and Fort Bliss in Texas.
 Each Intrepid Spirit Center costs approximately $14 million to construct and equip with the latest in treatment facilities and spans 25,000 square feet.

 Dozens of teams are expected to compete in the third annual Relay for Heroes, which will start at 8:00 a.m. on September 8 and conclude at 8:00 p.m.
 Participants will compete in four- and six-person teams, each running five miles at a time before tagging in a new member of their team, over the course of 12 hours.
 Competitors will run from the Intrepid Sea, Air & Space Museum north along the Hudson River Park and Riverside Park to 90th Street and back to the Museum.
 Registration is now open, and teams are welcomed to sign up.
 For more information, visit www.fallenheroesfund.org/relay.